-Cost Realism Evaluation in Government Contract Pricing
+Cost Realism Evaluation & Analysis in Government Contracting

 Oftentimes bidders find that their cost realism evaluation in government contracting may be flawed and they may want to file a bid protest.
 A common problem in the evaluation process is when the agency fails to properly evaluate whether the number of hours proposed by each contractor is realistic from a cost standpoint.